Biolab-PoliTO/PIN2GPI/README.md

 # ```PIN2GPI```: from Pressure INsoles to the Gait Phases Identification

-by Marco Ghislieri and Nicolas Leo (July, 2025)

 The PIN2GPI for MATLAB is an open source software to extract Gait Phases from Pressure Insoles;

 If you use ```PIN2GPI``` algorithm in your work, please cite the following article: